pgomba/thermgRad/README.md

 ![](images/head_title.png)

-`thermgRad` package aims to provide with tools to visualize and analyze germination experiments conducted using a temperature gradient plate (TGP) with a bidirectional setting (day/night cycle) and obtain cardinal temperatures for each of the temperature fluctuations thresholds across the thermal gradient plate.
+`thermgRad` package aims to provide with useful tools to visualize and analyze germination experiments conducted using a temperature gradient plate (TGP) with a bidirectional setting (day/night cycle) and obtain cardinal temperatures for each of the temperature fluctuations thresholds across the thermal gradient plate.

 ## Installation

-You can install the development version of thermgRad from [GitHub](https://github.com/pgomba) with:
+You can install the development version of `thermgRad` from [GitHub](https://github.com/pgomba) with:

 ``` r